nextcloud/documentation/user_manual/files/access_webdav.rst

     webdav://example.org/owncloud/remote.php/webdav

 .. image:: ../images/webdav_dolphin.png
+   :alt: screenshot of configuring Dolphin file manager to use WebDAV

 You can create a permanent link to your ownCloud server:

-1. Open Dolphin and click "Network" in the left hand "Places" column.
+#.
+Open Dolphin and click "Network" in the left hand "Places" column.
-2. Click on the icon labeled **Add a Network Folder**.
+#.
+Click on the icon labeled **Add a Network Folder**.
    The resulting dialog should appear with WebDAV already selected.
-3. If WebDAV is not selected, select it.
+#.
+If WebDAV is not selected, select it.
-4. Click **Next**.
+#.
+Click **Next**.
-5. Enter the following settings:
+#.
+Enter the following settings:

    * Name: The name you want to see in the **Places** bookmark, for example ownCloud.